incompletude/portfolio/contents/projects/wmccann.md

 ---
 In 2016 [WMcCann](https://wmccann.com) needed a new blog like website to properly present their work to their visitors.

 I was luck enough to get this task from conceptualization to delivery.
-Working along with a creative team, we built and launched a custom blog based on [Wordpress](https://wordpress.org).
+Working along with a creative team, we built and launched a custom blog based on **Wordpress**.

 I enjoyed working on this project as it was a challenge back in 2016 to get the block-based, responsive design working across platforms and at various resolutions.
 It still looks great today and functions really well.